Adolf Hitler's cult of personality: Loyalty and devotion

 Different types of devotion were used to cement the cult of the leader and the German people in Nazi propaganda.

 One key aspect of the myth was personal obedience to Hitler himself.
 After the death of German President Paul von Hindenburg on August 2, 1934, Hitler decided to merge the offices of President and Chancellor, and declared himself to be "Führer und Reichskanzler" ("Leader and Reich Chancellor").
-Shortly afterwards, War Minister Werner von Blomberg issued an order that all military personnel, who had previously sworn an oath to Germany, would instead swear a oath of allegiance and binding loyalty to Hitler personally.
+Shortly afterwards, War Minister Werner von Blomberg issued an order that all military personnel, who had previously sworn an oath to Germany, would instead swear an oath of allegiance and binding loyalty to Hitler personally.
 Civil servants were also required to swear such an oath.

 The "Heil Hitler" salute, which was made compulsory for all Nazi Party members and, later, for civil servants and the military, was a symbol of total devotion to Hitler.

 Between 1933 and 1945, roughly 4,000 cities and towns made Hitler an honorary citizen as a way to show loyalty to him.
 Since the end of World War II, many of them have revoked the decision.

 Hitler deliberately kept his private life from the German public as a way to ensure his popularity, especially to German women.
 When questioned why he did not have a wife, he would reply, "I am married to Germany".
 German women genuinely believed that he was celibate and was devoted to Germany.
 Many German women idolized him and wrote to him, often in an erotic manner.
 Thousands of German women would wait outside of his Berghof home at the Obersalzberg just to get a glimpse of him; once they saw him, many would become hysterical and would shout to him things such as "Mein Führer, I would like to have a child by you!"
 Many of the women also tried to get close enough to him to kiss him, but were stopped and dragged away by his bodyguards.
 Hitler's relationship with his mistress, Eva Braun, remained a closely guarded secret, because Hitler believed that if women knew he had a wife, he would lose his appeal to them.